dixonlab/SLAM-seq/README.md

 Then can run SLAM_hisat-3n.sh to perform the alignment.
 You will need to modify the paths for "FASTQ_DIR", "DATA_DIR", "CPUS", "GEN_DIR", "hisat", and "PICARD" before running.
 This performs alignment using HISAT-3N, sorting using samtools, and removal of duplicates using Picard.
 Note that the reversal of the forward and reverse reads in HISAT-3N is based on the use of the Zymo-Seq RiboFree Total RNA Library Kit, and is necessary for the accurate annotation of reads from nascent transcripts.

 Then can run SLAM_HTSeq_FR.py.
-You will need to modify modify "master_dir" and "gtf_path" prior to running.
+You will need to modify "master_dir" and "gtf_path" prior to running.
 Dependencies are pandas, os, collections, and HTSeq.

 Then can run SLAM-DESeq.r.
 You will need to modify "hisat_out", "BED_FILE", and "SLAM_summary_path" before running.
 You will also need to create a SLAM_summary.txt type file (see example).
 Dependencies are DESeq2, dplyr, data.table, stringr, and comprehenr